tommybobbins/expert-octo-succotash/README.md

 # expert-octo-succotash (Work In Progress, do not use).
 ECS, EFS and Grafana PoC.
 Not currently writing to /var/lib/grafana on the EFS share, need to fix this.

+TIL:
+grafana runs under uid 472 and so /var/lib/grafana needs to exist and chowned to that user Ubuntu not invented here syndrome is still very strong.

 This error is because the VPC is IPv6 enabled, so the security groups and EFS also need to be considered.